redhat-cop/redhat-cop.github.io/ci/repository-request-access.md

 ---
-title: Requesting and Managing CoP Resources
+title: CoP Repositories Request and Access
 ---

 The Red Hat Community of Practice makes use of several services to host content, specifically [GitHub](https://github.com/) for source code management and [Quay.io](https://quay.io/) for container images.
 This guide provide an overview of these tools and how you can make use of them in a self service capacity to request and manage CoP related resources.